-To develop an understanding of intergenerational HSRS, we created dependent variables (see Table 2 and Box 1) to represent six different aspects of parenting behaviour highlighted in literature on parenting as related to the development of CARs, including (1) parental values, attitudes and aspirations; (2) investment of time in helping with school work and wider activities that might be associated with cognitive development; (3) parental interaction with educational institutions (schools); (4) extra tuition; (5) using financial resources to influence school selection; and (6) extra-curricular activities.
+To develop an understanding of intergenerational HSRS, we created dependent variables (see Table 2 and Box 1) to represent six different aspects of parenting behaviour highlighted in the literature on parenting as related to the development of ‘Capitals, Assets and Resources’, including (1) parental values, attitudes and aspirations; (2) investment of time in helping with school work and wider activities associated with cognitive development; (3) parental interaction with educational institutions (schools); (4) extra tuition; (5) using financial resources to influence school selection; and (6) extra-curricular activities.
 Wherever possible we developed composite variables that could be measured across multiple sweeps of the MCS.

 We removed missing data/respondents.
 This has downsides in reducing the sample sizes, potentially increasing response bias.
-The positives are that we avoid the risks of imputing values and since we are interested mainly in structural (in)variance between groups the risks to representativeness are minimised.
-For the most part, we undertook the analysis unweighted, but made checks to see what the effects of weightings were, using the individual sweep weights from the longitudinal file and sweep 6 where we used cross sweep analysis.
-In no cases did these checks change the patterns identified in the analysis.
+The positives are that we avoid the risks of imputing values and since we are interested mainly in structural (in)variance between groups, the risks to representativeness are minimised.
+For the most part, we undertook the analysis unweighted, but made checks to see the effects of weightings, using the individual sweep weights from the longitudinal file and sweep 6 where we used cross sweep analysis.
+No changes to the patterns identified were identified.
 Given the complexity of the data we conducted a series of parametric tests (one-way anovas) using SPSS.
 To assess where the differences are located between the groups we conducted post-hoc tests and employed the Bonferroni correction to minimise potential errors from multiple pairwise testing (Shaffer, 1995).
-These tests alone resulted in well over a hundred pages of tabular summaries, preventing them being incorporated here, but we describe the headline results in the text, referring only to data that showed statistically significant differences.
+We describe the headline results in the text, referring only to data that showed statistically significant differences.
 We present only summaries of the data aligned to key findings which show tests of the significance of the variation in the dependent variable explained by the independent variable (eta).
-Additional data summarising the means comparisons are in tabular form in the appendix.
+Additional data summarising the means comparisons (and significance) are in tabular form in the appendix.

 INSERT Table 2 HERE